- ADVERTISEMENT -

 The Oakland Cemetery

 If you are more into the outdoors, the Oakland Cemetery is a spine-tingling location to see.
 This spooky place is rumored to be home to some of the wildest spirits.
 If you’re heading that way, you must visit the Black Angel statue within the cemetery.
 Make sure you go there during the night.
 It is said that the statue was put into place in 1912 to mourn Teresa Feldevert’s son and husband after they died.
 The grieving woman used to go there every day and cry.
-After her death in 1924, the statue is said to have mysteriously started turning blacker and blacker, starting with its eyes, according to various esoteric assignment provider technicians.
+After her death in 1924, the statue is said to have mysteriously started turning blacker and blacker, starting with its eyes.
 Whether that’s true or not, you’ll have to check out for yourself.

 The Mason House Inn